skoona/skn_rpi-display-services/README.md

 Each Raspberry Pi, Mac OSX, and Linux node in your network could execute *udp_locator_service* (LocatorService) as a backgound program using SystemD, a LaunchD PList, or an init script of some sort.
-The LocatorService collects the address of the machine it running on and creates a entry in its ServiceRegistry; which it sends to clients that reques it.
+The LocatorService collects the address of the machine it running on and creates a entry in its ServiceRegistry; which it sends to clients that requests it.

 This establishes the network of locators, for which a *udp_locator_client* can poll at any time to find your Pi.